Zimbabwe’s illegal forex dealers use WhatsApp to find clients, evade police

 To date, more than 70 street forex dealers have been arrested.
 But instead of curbing them, it has driven them underground and towards more creative means of doing business.

-Forex dealer Darlington Murazva* sat working in a tuck shop about a kilometre from his previous hub at Budiriro shopping centre.
+At a tuck shop about a kilometre from where he used to work at Budiriro shopping centre, forex dealer Darlington Murazva* has set up a makeshift office.

 The stocky 30-year-old scrolled through the WhatsApp messaging app on his Samsung smartphone, and pressed play on a voice note that arrived in a group chat he’s in with other foreign currency dealers and vendors.